-The Bridging Entrepreneurs to Students (BETS) program is a specialized co-op program established to support two key groups: first year engineering co-op students, and seed and early stage startup companies who would not otherwise have the resources to hire full-time staff or co-op students for 16 weeks.
-The BETS program brings these groups together by pairing teams of two entrepreneurial co-op students with companies for project-based micro placements of 5 weeks each.
+The Bridging Entrepreneurs to Students (BETS) program is a specialized co-op program established to support two key groups: junior engineering, mathematics and SAF co-op students, and seed and early-stage startup companies who would not otherwise have the resources to hire full-time staff or co-op students for 16 weeks.
+The BETS program brings these groups together by pairing teams of two entrepreneurial co-op students with companies for a 12-week project placement.

-The Conrad School of Entrepreneurship and Business mentors and supports these co-op students throughout the 16 week term, helping them develop transferable employment skills through a series of workshops, seminars, and micro work term placements.
-The program consists of one full week of intensive training and development, followed by three placement rotations through startups in the Waterloo region.
+The program consists of one full week of intensive training and development, followed by a 12-week placement rotation with a startup.
+The Conrad School of Entrepreneurship and Business mentors and supports these co-op students throughout the 13-week term, helping them develop transferable employment skills through a series of workshops, seminars, and work-term placements.

 A breakdown of the program is available for students to view.